benjamin-heasly/pyramid/docs/plexon-demo/README.md

 ### trials: ###

-The `trials:` section tells Pyramid how to delimit trials in time based on raw event data, and how to build up each trial using rule-based configuration as well as custom code.
+The `trials` section tells Pyramid how to delimit trials in time based on raw event data, and how to build up each trial using rule-based configuration as well as custom code.

 To delimit trials in time, Pyramid will look at the `delimiter` buffer.
 Events with value `1005` will mark the boundary between trials, and events with value `1010` will mark the zero-time within each trial.